artbrock/holochain_docs/App-Testing.md

     Err:    string      // the expected error to match against
     Regexp: string      // the expected out to match again (regular expression)
     Time:   int         // delay in millis before running this test (useful for multi-node testing) },
-{...}
+ {
+   ...
+ }
 ]
 ```
-### Notes:
+#### Notes on the `Time` parameter:
 - if `Time` is null or 0, tests are executed in the order discovered in the test file
-  - in general the `Time` parameter is used to allow sufficient space for gossip operations between nodes on the DHT.
+- all other values of the `Time` parameter are used in multi-node testing to allow sufficient space for gossip operations between nodes on the DHT.
-  - in other words, to test a sequence of messages sent and received between holochain nodes, between 50 to 200 millis is required for message arrival.
+- to test a sequence of messages sent and received between holochain nodes, between 50 to 200 millis is required for message arrival.
   - role1.json >> "send message, Time = 0"
   - role2.json >> "check for message, Time = 100"
 - the 50 to 200 millis number works well within the test harness network.
 Tests crossing external networks may require much more time for messages to be delivered.

 ## Integrating tests into your holochain application
 A holochain application directory (with the test directory expanded) should look something like this:

-Directory structure:
 - my_app
   - [dna](DNA-Reference)
   - [ui](UI-Reference)